jaros/flashcard/README.md

 - **Read**: View all flashcards in a scrollable list
 - **Update**: Edit existing flashcards
 - **Delete**: Remove flashcards from the deck
-- Changes are persisted to `app/data/flashcards.json`
+- Changes are persisted to Vercel Postgres database
 - Accessible from `/admin` with link in home page footer

 ### Technical Features